 2 medium sized onions, peeled and roughly chopped

 2x 400g tins chopped plum peeled tomatoes (if not chopped carefully use a pair of scissors whilst still in the tin, this does the job)

 4 skinned chicken breasts (alternatively use skinned thighs)

 1 tablespoon tomato puree (or tomato ketchup if no puree)

-    Optional: 250g mushrooms, washed and left whole or chopped as preferred
+Optional: 250g fresh mushrooms washed, left whole or chopped as preferred

 Dried herbs – good ones in this dish are mixed dried herbs, oregano, coriander or basil